manuelkoso/machine-sheduling/README.md

 In the `src/config` folder there is `evaluator.json`, a config file where to specify which instances (see `data` folder) will be included in the optimization process.

-It follows a code snippet on how to start the optimization and obtain results for synthetic instances (placed in the `data/random` folder) for both models.
+It follows a code snippet on how to run the optimization for synthetic instances (placed in the `data/random` folder) for both models.

 ```python